Brownian Motion in the Hilbert Space of Quantum States along with the Ricci Flow and Stochastically Emergent Einstein-Hilbert Action: Formulating a Well-Defined Feynman Path-Integral Measure for Quantum Fields in the Presence of Gravity: Summary and Conclusion

-We proved that the stochastic Brownian motion of fractal functions on a closed Riemannian manifold with dynamical geometry due to the Ricci flow causes the emergence of the Einstein-Hilbert action and the path-integral formulation of the corresponding quantum field theory within the Wiener probability measure.
-The resulting theory, the so called \emph{Wiener fractal gravity}, could be regarded as a more fundamental formulation of gravity.
-We also established that the emergence of the Einstein-Hilbert Lagrangian density has nothing to do with the background quantum field theory and has a merely entropic source due to the Ricci flow.
+We proved that the stochastic process of Brownian motion of quantum states on a closed Riemannian manifold with dynamical geometry due to the Ricci flow causes the emergence of the Einstein-Hilbert action in the path-integral formulation of the corresponding quantum field theory on the curved space-time continuum within a generalized well-defined Wiener probability measure.
+The resulting theory, the so-called \emph{Wiener fractal gravity}, could be regarded as a fundamental formulation of quantum field theory in the presence of semi-classical gravity.
+We also established that the emergence of the Einstein-Hilbert Lagrangian density has nothing to do with the background interactions of the quantum field theory and has a merely entropic source due to the Ricci flow.

 We discussed the different sources of gravity and the other fundamental forces of nature based on the mentioned stochastic framework on dynamical Riemannian manifolds.
-Also, by computing the coupling constant of the Einstein-Hilbert action we interpreted the hierarchy problem in terms of the background geometric structures and the Ricci flow.
-Then, we worked out the cosmological constant according to Hamilton's theorem for 3-manifolds and showed that in $D=3$ dimensions this constant is positive and surprisingly extremely small.
-We also argued that the cosmological constant is a pure entropic/geometric term and is independent of the zero-point energy of the involved quantum field theories.
+Also, by computing the coupling constant of the Einstein-Hilbert action we interpreted the hierarchy problem in terms of the background geometric structure of the Ricci flow.
+Then, we worked out the cosmological constant according to Hamilton's theorem for 3-manifolds and showed that in $D=3$ dimensions this constant is positive and extremely small.
+We also argued that in the Wiener fractal gravity the cosmological constant is a pure entropic/geometric term and is allegedly independent of the zero-point energy of the involved quantum field theories.

 The correlation of the solutions of the corresponding Ricci flow and the achievements of the $\Lambda$CDM Model was discussed and we found some specific similarities to the FLRW metric and its cosmological features.
 Hubble's law and the acceleration of the universe expansion were worked out due to the Ricci flow and it was argued that the dark energy (hence the inflation) has an entropic source.
 Afterward, we compared our achievements with three important theories of gravity; \textbf{1)} Verlinde's entropic gravity, \textbf{2)} Stochastic gravity, and \textbf{3)} Horava-Lifshitz gravity.
-We found both basic similarities and fundamental differences between these theories and the Wiener fractal gravity in some appropriate approximated versions.
+We found both basic similarities and fundamental differences between these theories and the Wiener fractal gravity.